louislamont/LupusTCells/README.md

 These genes are also enriched for many GO terms relating to the cell cycle, including cell cycle phase transition (FDR<2.2e-16), positive regulation of cell cycle process (FDR<2.2e-16), cell cycle checkpoint (FDR<2.2e-16), and regulation of cell cycle G2/M phase transition (FDR=4.4e-14), as well as many similar Reactome pathways, such as Amplification of signal from the kinetochores (FDR=2.1e-12) and Activation of E2F1 target genes at G1/S (FDR=1.7e-9).

 Additionally, Enrichr found enriched binding near the TSS of these genes for many TFs, including E2F4 (FDR=6.9e-68), FOXM1 (FDR=1.1e-33), NFYA (FDR=4.1e-21), NFYB (FDR=1.9e-18), and SIN3A (FDR=4.9e-16).
 IRF3 also shows increased binding near these genes (FDR=5.2e-16).
-Enrichr also found hsa-miR-193b-3p
+Enrichr also predicted enriched interactions between genes in this group and hsa-miR-193b-3p (FDR=9.2e-35).

 ### Thoughts and discussion

 LAL and AL:

-* Cytoskeleton and cell cycle related terms are upregulated in active lupus vs. less active lupus - increased activity of CD 8 T cells contibutes to increased lupus activity
+* Cytoskeleton and cell cycle related terms are upregulated in active lupus vs. less active lupus - increased activity of CD 8 T cells contibutes to increased lupus activity.

 * [miR-193b "within the peripheral mononuclear cells \[was\] capable of differentiating between lupus patients with nephritis and those without nephritis"](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6021342/)